onekiloparsec/ObjCFITSIO/README.md

 ObjCFITSIO
 ==========

-ObjCFITSIO is a Objective-C wrapper around cfitsio brining objects concepts to the famous FITS file library.
+ObjCFITSIO is an asynchronous Objective-C wrapper around cfitsio bringing object concepts to the famous FITS file library.